Research

 North American Cultural Diplomacy Initiative

-A great deal of my research is collaborative and undertaken with the North American Cultural Diplomacy Initiative (NACDI), a research network that I co-founded in 2017.
-This is a multi-disciplinary partnership of academics, policymakers and practitioners in the field of cultural diplomacy (CD) from North America and beyond.
-Our objective is to advance new scholarship and research that provides greater understanding of how CD functions to connect North America globally; not merely as part of the “soft power” tool-kit of nation states, but as a multi-directional and potentially activist practice that encompasses a broad range of non-state actors, including cultural institutions, managers, producers, consumers and communities seeking to imagine counter-hegemonic possibilities and inclusive futures.
-Current NACDI projects include The Cultural Relations Approach to Diplomacy: Practice, Players, Policy (funded by a SSHRC Partnership Development Grant) and Museums: Diplomats of the 21st Century (funded by a SSHRC Partnership Engage Grant).
+A great deal of my work is undertaken with the North American Cultural Diplomacy Initiative (NACDI), a research network that I co-founded in 2017.
+This is a multi-disciplinary partnership of academics, policymakers and practitioners in the field of cultural diplomacy from North America and beyond.
+Our objective is to advance research that provides greater understanding of how cultural diplomacy functions to connect North America globally; not merely as part of the “soft power” tool-kit of nation states, but as a multi-directional and potentially activist practice that encompasses a broad range of non-state actors.

 Skip to content